Saudi Arabia: Oil prices continue to rally at the outset of the year

 Oil prices were also supported by rising political tensions in Iran.
 Anti-government rallies engulfed many cities across the country as Iranians are ravaged by high unemployment, particularly among women and young people.
 Moreover, demonstrators claimed that Iran’s military interventions in the Middle East are jeopardizing government spending on welfare, while the opening of the country has not yet had a meaningful impact on ordinary citizens.
 Although there is little risk that unrest in Iran will disrupt oil supply, protests could embolden U.S. President Donald Trump to adopt a tougher stance against Iran.

 Meanwhile, output declined in November among OPEC members.
-According to the cartel’s latest Monthly Oil Report, combined oil output in OPEC countries fell slightly, from 32.58 million barrels per day (mbpd) in October to 32.45 mbpd in November, on the back of lower output in Angola, the United Arab Emirates and Venezuela.
+According to the cartel’s latest Monthly Oil Report, combined oil output in OPEC countries fell slightly, from 32.58 million barrels per day (mbpd) in October to 32.45 mbpd in November, on the back of lower output in Angola, the UAE and Venezuela.
 Conversely, output increased markedly in Nigeria.
 Crude output in Saudi Arabia fell from 10.04 mbpd in October to 10.00 mbpd in November.